ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

             RO, as defined by
             {{I-D.ietf-secevent-subject-identifiers}}.

-: An object containing assertions as values keyed on the assertion
+: An array containing assertions as values keyed on the assertion
     type defined by [a registry TBD](#IANA).
 Possible keys include `id_token` for an {{OIDC}} ID Token and `saml2` for a SAML 2 assertion.
 The assertion values are the string serialization of the assertion format, encoded as a plain